How to pick a surfboard:

 Length

 The length of your surfboard also plays a vital role in your surfing experience.
-Longer boards generally offer more stability and are easier to paddle, making them well-suited for those just starting.
+Longer boards generally offer more stability and are easier to paddle on, making them well-suited for those just starting out.
 Choose the best surfboard length for your weight and height using this size chart:

 Surfboard length chart for beginners: